 When Betta Fish Die Young

 Betta fish are among the most popular freshwater tropical fish out there, and it’s easy to see why.
-They’re beautiful, with they’re flowing fins and brilliant colors.
+They’re beautiful, with their flowing fins and brilliant colors.
 They’re mysterious, originating from far-off lands in the East.
 And, of course, they are very dangerous, having been trained in super-secret fishy fighting styles.

 But no aquatic ninja skills can save bettas from the ultimate end that awaits us all.
 Ashes to ashes; fish flakes to fish flakes.
 One minute you’re swimming merrily along, the next you’re belly-up and stuck to the filter intake.

 There is no escaping the Angelfish of Death.
-Unfortunately, for many betta fish it all ends far too soon.
+Unfortunately, for many betta fish, it all ends far too soon.
 If you are the keeper of such a fish it can be pretty disheartening when it dies before its time.
-You begin to wonder what you did wrong, what you may have done differently and if you deserve to keep a fish at all.
+You begin to wonder what you did wrong, what you may have done differently, and if you deserve to keep a fish at all.

 However, any time you unexpectedly lose a fish it is worth your time to take a look at things and see if you might need to change some of your practices.
 This article can help with that process.
-Here I’ve outlines some of the typical reasons betta fish die, and what you can do to avoid them.
+Here I’ve outlined some of the typical reasons betta fish die, and what you can do to avoid them.

 1. Poor Water Conditions